 The Coalition is a 501 (c) (3) non-profit organization.
 Your donation supports our mission to help transition homeless and at-risk individuals to self-sufficiency through housing programs and supportive services.
-We provide a safe environment, transitional housing and supportive services for men who are experiencing homelessness.
+We provide a safe environment, temporary housing and supportive services for men who are experiencing homelessness.
 Everyone needs a little help sometimes.

 Your money supports direct services to homeless individuals.
 92 cents of every dollar received goes toward direct services, which include food, shelter, substance abuse counseling, employment and housing placement assistance.

 The Coalition uses a reliable third-party payment network to process on-line donations.
 All transactions conducted on this web site are encrypted using a secure server to protect your privacy.
 The Coalition for the Homeless does not rent or sell your information to other charities